tvlad1234/osillyscope/README.md

 ## Code
 The firmware source code is provided in the [fw](fw) folder.
 It uses the [ch32fun](https://github.com/cnlohr/ch32fun/) framework.

-The ADC operates in continuous conversion mode and samples are copied into memory via DMA.
+The ADC operates in continuous conversion mode and samples are fetched into a circular buffer via DMA.
 Triggering is achieved using the analog watchdog feature of the ADC.